brainglobe/brainglobe.github.io/docs/source/tutorials/howto-configure-hpc-template-building-job.md

 If you are running on a desktop machine without slurm, remove the lines starting with `#SBATCH` and `QBATCH` and execute the script with `bash`.

-### Monitor Slurm job

-TODO
-For troubleshooting, you can check the various logs for an indication of where things went wrong.
-* explain structure of outputs
-* point to which logs are where